Glimpses of the X17 from coherent elastic neutrino nucleus scattering: The experimental framework sensitive to the \

 and $F_V(y)$ being the form factor for which we use the Klein-Nystrand one~\cite{Klein:1999qj},

 where $j_1$ is a spherical Bessel function of the first kind, i.e., {$j_1(z)=(\sin z-z\cos z)/z^2$}, $R_A =1.2 A^{1/3} $ fm, $A=72.6$ and $a=0.7$ fm.

 The reactor neutrino spectra have been calculated by Kopeikin~\cite{Kopeikin:2012zz} as well as by Mueller {\it et al.}~\cite{Mueller:2011nm} and Huber~\cite{Huber:2011wv}.
-In the following we will also be using the Daya Bay measurement at high energies~\cite{DayaBay:2022eyy,DayaBay:2021dqj}.
+In the following we also use the Daya Bay measurement at high energies~\cite{DayaBay:2022eyy,DayaBay:2021dqj}.
 As a first step towards modelling the neutrino flux we parametrise the latter per fission from a reactor as